neuralprobe/my-digital-garden/_notes/HP) Pipelining Basics.md

 ### Dynamic Scheduling With a Scoreboard

-- Scoreboarding
-	- Allow instructions to execute out of order
-	- when there are sufficient resources and no data dependences
+- Scoreboarding allows instructions to execute out of order when there are sufficient resources and no data dependences

 - Avoid OoO-related hazards
 	- WAR hazard (which doesn't exist in RISC V in-order pipeline )